 Local weather parameters are continuously verified against a large number of observations.

-An example for 2 metre temperature is given in figure 1 with quarterly mean errors (ME) and standard deviations of errors (SDE) at all Norwegian synoptic stations for the winter 2010/2011.
+An example for 2 metre temperature is given in Figure 1 with quarterly mean errors (ME) and standard deviations of errors (SDE) at all Norwegian synoptic stations for the winter 2011/2012.
 The results show large geographical variations.
 The MEs can partly be explained by the differences in elevations, but relatively large negative MEs at many coastal stations in autumn and winter indicate that the forecasts could have been more influenced by the sea temperature.
-Low radiation resolution leads to isolated points with temperature errors particularly near coast lines and orography.
-Similarly, the EPS has very large negative biases during winter time for certain weather types in areas around e.g. Tromsø on the coast of northern Norway.
-These biases may be consistent through many runs and do not decrease at shorter lead times, see figure 7.
+Low radiation resolution leads to isolated points with temperature errors particularly near coastlines and orography.
+Similarly, the EPS has occasionally very large local negative biases during wintertime for certain weather types.

-Figure 2 demonstrates the quality of the precipitation forecasts at selected synoptic stations for the winter 2010/2011.
+Figure 2 demonstrates the quality of the precipitation forecasts at selected synoptic stations for the winter 2011/2012.
 In general, very large amounts are underestimated and small amounts seem to occur too often, at least when compared to rain gauge measurements.
 The precipitation is overestimated at coastal stations but underestimated at stations recording the largest precipitation amounts.
 EPS verification is carried out for the shortest lead times.